Patrick Duffy (British politician): Personal life

 In 2014, Duffy published his autobiography, Growing Up Irish in Britain, British in Ireland and in Washington, Moscow, Rome and Sydney.
 In 2024, he published a second volume, From Wigan to Westminster: Hot Wars, Cold Wars and the Carrier Strike Groups.

 A practising Catholic, Duffy completed the El Camino Santiago de Compostela pilgrimage (known as the Way of St. James in English) for six years running whilst in his 80s, which involved him walking 25 km a day for 35 days.
 He was invested as a Knight Commander of the Order of St. Gregory the Great (KCSG) at the age of 96 in 2017.
-He has never married, though according to Yorkshire Live, "he says he was not short of attractive female company during his many years in office."
+He never married, though according to Yorkshire Live, "he says he was not short of attractive female company during his many years in office".

-Duffy turned 100 on 17 June 2020, and celebrated his birthday at home in Doncaster; he also has a home in County Roscommon in Ireland, where he has spent much of his time.
+Duffy turned 100 on 17 June 2020, and celebrated his birthday at home in Doncaster; he also had a home in County Roscommon in Ireland, where he spent much of his time.
 When asked for the secret to his longevity, he said "I never smoked, I never used my ministerial car when I could walk – I never used any such transport when I could avoid doing so – and I read".
-In December 2020, following the death of his old Parliamentary Labour Party colleague Ronald Atkins, he became the oldest living former MP.
+In December 2020, following the death of his old Parliamentary Labour Party colleague Ronald Atkins at 104, he became the oldest living former MP.
+At 105, Duffy was the longest-lived MP in British history.

+Duffy died following a short illness in Doncaster on 2 January 2026, aged 105.